 Now its true identity can be found in famous pâtisseries around Bordeaux (Lemoine, Baillardran, Luc Dorin, La Toque Cuivrée, San Nicolas) and the rest of France - still with both spellings.

-Pronunciation is the same for both spellings: "can-eu-lay".
+It's the same for both spellings: "can-eu-lay".

-What do they Taste Like?
+What do Canelés Taste Like?

-What are Cannelés Made of?
+What is a Canelé Made of?

 If you can't find good pods or beans, then I suggest vanilla powder or paste or a top quality extract.
 Never use aromas, as they are so synthetic and the resulting flavour will be disappointing.